Trenches and craters scar the surface of Monte Grappa

 During the cold war, a NATO missile base existed on Cima Grappa; the neglected, ugly structures are finally going to be demolished in 2021.

 Lives are still lost on Monte Grappa.
 Probably its nearness, accessibility, and familiarity lull people into a false sense of security, causing them to not take the mountain seriously enough.
 This is a mistake: Grappa must be accorded the same respect as any other mountain.
 We can never let nature's beauty blind us to the fact that she is harsh and unforgiving of imprudence, carelessness, and stupidity.
-Mountain rescue volunteers have had to carry out many operations on Monte Grappa: saving a group of scouts who were stranded in a snowstorm...rescue the occupants of a car entrapped by icy roads...excursionists who climbed up the via ferrata and then felt--cold! (because they hadn't brought extra clothing)...mountain bikers who lost their way (and their shoes) in waist deep snow (duh!)...retrieve the body of a man who unclipped his safety line on the Tibetan bridge of the ferrata to photograph his daughter, and fell to his death...and that of a hiker who lost the trail and then tried to take a short cut down the steep side of a valley.
+Mountain rescue volunteers have had to carry out many operations on Monte Grappa: saving a group of scouts who were stranded in a snowstorm...rescue the occupants of a car entrapped by icy roads...excursionists who climbed up the via ferrata and then felt--cold! (because they hadn't brought extra clothing)...mountain bikers who lost their way (and their shoes) in waist deep snow...retrieve the body of a man who unclipped his safety line on the Tibetan bridge of the ferrata to photograph his daughter, and fell to his death...and that of a hiker who lost the trail and then tried to take a short cut down the steep side of a valley.
 They also searched in vain for a missing airplane which, it turned out, had actually crashed on the nearby Asiago Plateau (only moments away by air but a couple of hours by road).
 A paraglider pilot had to be rescued when his chute became entangled in the branches of a tree growing from the side of a cliff.
-In recent years, at least one hiker fell to his death, a cyclist died in a head-on collision with an automobile, and bizarre accidents claimed the lives of motorists.
+In recent years, at least one hiker fell to his death, one cyclist died in a head-on collision with an automobile, and another with a motorcycle, and bizarre accidents claimed the lives of motorists.
 In one case, a man who had stopped to take a photo put his car in forward instead of reverse, and in front of his horrified wife, drove right over the edge of the cliff.
 The most horrifying incident was the death of a married couple and their three sons while they were descending the mountain one evening.
 Their car went off the road in the place where the drop is deepest and steepest, tumbling hundreds of meters straight down into Valle Santa Felicita.
 Equally chilling is the considerable evidence that it was not an accident.
 The most absurd accident happened when the driver of a car carrying his wife and another couple just drove off the road while gawking at the war monument and admiring the scenery, instead of keeping his eyes on the road.
 The car tumbled hundreds of meters down a slope and all four people (who were not wearing seatbelts) died.
 There was discussion about making the "dangerous roads" safer, and guardrails were installed at some points, but it's not always possible to protect people from their imprudent, clueless, selves.

 The Monte Grappa massif is a wonderful place for road, mountain and gravel biking, as well as for hiking.
 One of the attractions is visiting the malghe (alpine dairies), renowned for their excellent cheeses (morlacco, bastardo, and ricotta), which are sold directly to the public.
 Some malghe are also agriturismo (farm touring) establishments, offering simple, hearty, delicious local specialties (polenta, game, mushrooms, cooked cheese, etc.), and in some cases, lodging as well.
 The many malghe on Grappa include Malga Archeson, Malga Archeset, Malga Coston, Malga Paradiso, Malga Cason del Sol, Malga Mure, Malga Val Vecia, and more.
 There's nothing the Veneto people love more than driving to these out-of-the-way, picturesque, locales, enjoying a dinner with family and friends, and going for a walk--simple and genuine pleasures that make for unforgettable experiences and treasured memories.